openemr/openemr/README.md

 ### Contributing

-OpenEMR is a leader in healthcare open source software and comprises a large and diverse community of software developers, medical providers and educators with a very healthy mix of both volunteers and professionals.
+OpenEMR is a leader in healthcare open source softwares and comprises of a large and diverse community of software developers, medical providers and educators with an effective blend of both our volunteers and professionals.
 [Join us and learn how to start contributing today!](https://open-emr.org/wiki/index.php/FAQ#How_do_I_begin_to_volunteer_for_the_OpenEMR_project.3F)

 > Already comfortable with git?
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for quick setup instructions